 GW's Office of Graduate Student Assistantships and Fellowships offers many additional opportunities Elliott School applicants can utilize to offset the cost of tuition.
 Many applications require additional application materials to be submitted by varying dates, so please review all of this information through the office's website.

 Some of the most common fellowships applicable to Elliott School applicants are listed below:

 We encourage you to continue to check the Office of Graduate Student Assistantships and Fellowships website to find new fellowships or updated deadlines.

-Funding opportunities are also available through Elliott School research centers and our Graduate Student Career Development Center, as well as several external organizations.
-Below is a list of just some of the opportunities you can find.
+Funding opportunities are also available through Elliott School research centers, our Graduate Student Career Development Center and several external organizations.
+Below is a list of some of the opportunities you can find.

 Third-Party Funding Opportunities